Sharon Kaziunas is a user experience researcher

 Strategic

-Sharon is a big-picture thinker who enjoys working with teams to help shape a product vision and tactical roadmap.
-She uses research to aid product teams in defining and answering essential questions facing their business, including: why are we making this product, service, or feature?
+Sharon is a big-picture thinker who enjoys working with teams to shape the product vision and develop a tactical roadmap.
+She utilizes research to assist product teams in defining and answering essential questions related to their business, including: Why are we creating this product, service, or feature?
 Who are our target users?
-What problem are we solving for our target users?
-How are we uniquely positioned to solve this problem?
-And where should we focus our resources and energy?
-She uses various methods like stakeholder interviews, design thinking workshops, and design sprints to help teams solve problems, generate ideas, and build alignment.
+What problem are we solving for them?
+How are we uniquely positioned to address this problem?
+Where should we direct our resources and efforts?
+To facilitate problem-solving, idea generation, and team alignment, she employs various methods such as stakeholder interviews, design thinking workshops, and design sprints.

 Collaborative

-From the early framing stages of a research project to the later usability testing of a design, Sharon specializes in involving teams in the research process.
-She has a passion for teaching and loves when product managers, designers, and engineers want to participate in user research.
+Sharon specializes in engaging teams throughout the research process, starting from the initial framing stages of a project to the later usability testing of a design.
+She is passionate about teaching and enjoys it when product managers, designers, and engineers want to be involved in user research.

 Services

-Sharon provides a range of user research services based on the current state of the product design, the questions the team is asking, and the time and resources the team has to spend on research.
+Sharon provides various user research services tailored to the current state of product design, the questions the team is exploring, and the available time and resources for research.

 • User interviews